Dear international clients,

 1.5.
 The Customer’s terms and conditions of business shall not apply.
 This rule shall also apply if the Customer declares such terms and conditions of business to be applicable and SRG fails to explicitly object to such declaration in individual cases or generally.

 1.6.
-These terms and conditions of business shall apply in their respective current version and replace all previous service provision agreements as from 1 July 2018.
+These terms and conditions of business shall apply in their respective current version and replace all previous service provision agreements.
 If no current version is available, this version shall also apply to all future agreements concluded between SRG and the Customer, unless explicitly and otherwise agreed on an individual basis.

 1.7.
 These terms and conditions of business shall exclusively apply to agreements with commercial customers which market the contractually agreed travel services in their roles as travel operators within the scope of package holiday agreements or other types of activities as direct contracting partners with their customers.
 They therefore shall not apply to agreements concluded with individual consumers or consumer groups (consumers within the meaning of Section 13 BGB).